tkych/quicksearch/README.md

  * _:threading-p_
    The value must be a boolean (default T).
-   If value is NIL, then not use threads.
+   If value is NIL, then QUICKSEARCH becomes not to use threads for searching.

    Note:
-     In SBCL, threads are part of the default build on x86[-64] Linux only.
+     Currently in SBCL (1.1.8), threads are part of the default build on x86[-64] Linux only.
      Other platforms (x86[-64] Darwin (Mac OS X), x86[-64] FreeBSD, x86 SunOS (Solaris), and PPC Linux) experimentally supports threads and must be explicitly enabled at build-time.
      For more details, please see [SBCL manual](http://www.sbcl.org/manual/index.html#Threading).